ZhenbangYou/SysY-Front-End/README.md

 Both arrays and indices can be variables or constants, and your program should cover all of these cases.
 Also, the dimension of the index can be equal to or less than that of the array, with the latter case appearing in the parameter of functions.
 A main function and a function called with several types of real parameters (in terms of whether being an array, a constant and etc) suffice.

 ### Step 8 Initializations
-#### Reason for the Planning
-Because this is the last step, there is nothing to talk about here.

 #### Framework
 Here we only talk about the initilization of arrays.
 With this, that of scalars will be trivial.